 Tukituki Catchment Plan Change

 HBRC is working with landowners and communities living in the Tukituki River catchment in Central Hawke’s Bay, to manage specific water quality issues.
-Poor water quality and declining biodiversity values need to be resolved.
+Poor water quality and a decline in natural (biodiversity) values need to be resolved.

 What is the situation?

 The Tukituki River tends to have a build up of periphyton (slime and algae) during warm summer months when water flows are low.
-This compromises instream habitats and makes the river unattractive, especially for recreation.
-A concern is the incidence of cyanobacteria algal growth in some stretches of the river as this can turn toxic and affect human and animal health.
-Plant nutrients, particularly nitrogen (N) and phosphorus (P), sunlight and water temperature determine the amount of slime and algal growth in rivers and streams.
+This creates an unhealthy environment for fish, river bugs and insects and makes the river unattractive, especially for recreation.
+The growth of cyanobacteria algae is a concern in some stretches of the river.
+It can turn toxic and affect human and animal health.
+Plant nutrients, particularly nitrogen (N) and phosphorus (P), sunlight and water temperatures determine how much slime and algae grows in rivers and streams.

 In 2014 the government introduced the National Policy Statement for Freshwater Management (NPSFM) to improve freshwater management in New Zealand.
 Part of this directs regional councils to establish objectives and set limits for fresh water in their regional plans.

-The Tukituki is the first of Hawke's Bay’s catchments to be focused on, with the aim being to sustainably manage the land and freshwater in a way that enables recreational use, ecosystem health, safe drinking water, decreased algal growth, enhanced mauri and the use of water for primary production and processing purposes.
+Tukituki was the first of Hawke's Bay’s catchments to be addressed.
+The aim is to sustainably manage the land and freshwater to enable recreational use, ecosystem health, safe drinking water, decreased algal growth, enhanced mauri and the use of water for primary production and processing purposes.

-The Tukituki plan (Plan Change) is the name of the document which spells out changes to the objectives, policies and rules that apply in the Tukituki Catchment.
+Tukituki Plan is the name of the document which spells out changes to the objectives, policies and rules that apply in the Tukituki Catchment.

 Everyone, and in particular landowners and occupiers in the Tukituki Catchment who have 4 hectares or more of production land.